TobiaszWojnar/job_analysis/README.md

 ```

 #### 1.3 Scrape a Single Job
-Scrapes a job page and prints the data to the console (JSON format).
+Scrapes a job page and prints the data to the console (JSON format). #TODO add tests for helpers

 ```bash
 python scrape_job.py <url>
 ```